Bone Marrow Transplant

 Eligible

-Are bone marrow or organ transplant expenses CRA eligible in Canada?
+Are bone marrow transplant expenses CRA eligible in Canada?

 Yes.
-Reasonable expenses paid to locate a compatible bone marrow or organ donor and to arrange for the transplant are eligible medical expenses under the CRA's Medical Expense Tax Credit (METC).
-The CRA explicitly covers these costs under paragraph 118.2(2)(l.1) of the Income Tax Act, as described in Folio S1-F1-C1, paragraph 1.93.
-This provision covers both bone marrow and organ transplants.
+Reasonable expenses to locate a compatible bone marrow donor and arrange the transplant are CRA-eligible medical expenses.
+This includes both bone marrow and organ transplants.
 No prescription, written certification, or Form T2201 is required.
-Because these expenses are METC eligible, they can also be reimbursed through an HSA or PHSP.
+Because these expenses are CRA-eligible, they can be reimbursed through your HSA.

 What Qualifies

-• Reasonable expenses to locate a compatible bone marrow or organ transplant donor
+• Reasonable expenses to locate a compatible bone marrow transplant donor

 • Legal fees paid in connection with locating a donor and arranging the transplant